Mindless emotional eating.

-This is the heart of mindless emotional eating.
+This is the heart of mindless stress eating.

 You start feeling better when you have a pleasurable experience.